percolatestudio/publish-counts/README.md

 ```

 The `Counts.publish` function returns the observer handle that's used to maintain the counter.
 You can call its `stop` method in order to stop the observer from running.

+Make sure you `.find()` separately for the counter and publish return, otherwise you'll get an empty document.

 For more info regarding the `options` parameter, see [Options](#options).